 Reliability of the traceability chain from national standards to the working standards at the point of application is of critical importance to the national measurement system.
 All laboratories in each chain, and therefore all in the national network of calibration laboratories, should be able to demonstrate their competence.
 To assist in achieving this goal, the practice of laboratory accreditation has developed whereby each laboratory is assessed by an external organization with appropriate expertise.
-A single national laboratory accreditation organization has become the norm in most countries, and in the case of calibration laboratories is almost universal.
+A single national laboratory accreditation laboratories is almost universal.
 Such organizations are often responsible for the accreditation not only of calibration laboratories but also of a wide range of testing laboratories.
 Very close collaboration between the NMI and the national laboratory accreditation organization will continue to be of major importance.
 The work of an NMI can be fully effective only if supported by a calibration network of demonstrated competence, and conversely the accreditation organization requires access to the measurement expertise of its NMI in the planning and implementation of its accreditation programme.

-National laboratory accreditation organizations further enhance confidence in the national calibration network by conducting measurement comparisons "horizontally" between the accredited laboratories in order to test their equivalence.
+National laboratory accreditation organizations further enhance confidence in the national calibration network by conducting measurement comparisons "horizon-tally" between the accredited laboratories in order to test their equivalence.
 They frequently refer to this process as proficiency testing.
-Inclusion of the NMI in such comparisons can be useful as it provides a check on the "vertical" traceability chain to national standards.
+Inclusion of the NMI in such comparisons can be useful as it provides a check on the "vertical" trace-ability chain to national standards.